shephertz/AppWarpMono/README.md

 2. Open your application's solution

-3. Add references to the unzipped dlls i.e. AppWarpMonoCompat.dll and Newtonsoft.Json.dll
+3. Add references to the unzipped dlls i.e. AppWarpMonoLibrary.dll

 4. You can now add references to WarpClient and start using it in your application!

-How to use the Samples
+**How to use the Samples**

 1. Login/Sign-up on [AppHQ](https://apphq.shephertz.com/register?appwarp=true) (ShepHertz developer dashboard)